l3-hpc/FVCOM_BIO/README.md

 So far, it appears to work, meaning when I tried different things, the output did what I expected.
 - PAR wasn't going to the bottom.  (or, like, in more than .5m of water).
 I found the initial LOC was way high so changed that, and got more PAR.
 Then I changed to KD=1 and got more PAR.
 Phytoplankton grows with more par.
-- I changed the refernce temperatures to be lower and got more 'activity'.
+- I changed the reference temperatures to be lower and got more 'activity'.
 (Lake Erie in January is cold...)
 - Sinking is more noticable in variables that sink faster.
 I made it 'not sink out'.
 Here's a super quick viz of [PAR and GRE](https://youtu.be/JEc_AALF7x4).